 DWR defines specific yield as the "amount of water that would drain freely from rocks or sediments due to gravity and describes the portion of groundwater that could actually be available for extraction" (DWR, 2003).
-Specific yield is a measurement specific to unconfined aquifers, such as the primary aquifer in the Cuyama Basin.
-The dewatered alluvium has an average specific yield of 0.15 (Singer and Swarzenski, 1970).
-The USGS estimated the specific yields of the three aquifer formations during CUVHM calibration, calculating that the recent alluvium had the lowest specific yield ranging from 0.02 to 0.14, the Older Alluvium has a specific yield ranging from 0.05 to 0.19, and the Morales Formation has the highest specific yield ranging from 0.06 to 0.25 (USGS, 2015).
+Specific yield is a measurement that applies only to unconfined aquifers, which is the primary aquifer in the Cuyama Basin.
+The Alluvium has an average specific yield of 0.15 (Singer and Swarzenski, 1970).
+The USGS estimated the specific yields of the three aquifer formations during CUVHM calibration.
+The Recent and Younger Alluvium had the lowest specific yield ranging from 0.02 to 0.14, the Older Alluvium had a slightly higher range of 0.05 to 0.19, and the Morales Formation had the highest specific yield ranging from 0.06 to 0.25 (USGS, 2015).